 Before Calidi, Mr. Camaisa was the CEO and Chairman of Parallel6, Inc., a creator of a digital mobile software platform which engaged clinical trial participants and powered the enrollment, management, and retention of those participants on behalf of pharmaceutical organizations.
 Parallel6 was sold to PRA Health Sciences in 2017.
 Their clients included Sanofi, STSI/Genentech, Johnson & Johnson/Janssen, Abbott/Abbvie, PPD, PRA Health, Pfizer, Roche, and the NIH, among others.

-Mr. Camaisa previously founded AnakamTM, Inc., a software security company, also focused on healthcare, which safeguarded medical records online through a platform delivering NIST Level 3 multifactor authentication and security.
-Anakam sold over 5 million licenses to the Veterans Administration (VA) for deployment across 250 global locations, to the Center for Medicare and Medicaid, to the Department of Homeland Security and to medical device companies such as Boston Scientific and EntraHealth.
-Anakam was recognized by INC 500 as one of the fastest growing companies in the U.S. Equifax, Inc (NYSE:EFX) subsequently acquired Anakam in 2010.
+In 2005, Mr. Camaisa founded Anakam, Inc., a software security company, focused on healthcare, which safeguarded digital medical records through a platform which delivered government level multifactor authentication and security.
+Anakam sold a global license to the Veterans Administration (VA) to secure access to the VA’s primary patient portal called My HealtheVet.
+Other notable Anakam clients included the Center for Medicare and Medicaid, the Department of Homeland Security and several medical device companies including Boston Scientific and EntraHealth.
+Anakam was recognized by INC 500 as one of the fastest growing companies in the U.S. and was acquired by Equifax in 2010.